Regulus343/Formation/readme.md

 - add an `error` class to labels and form fields
 - add IDs to form fields based on their names and add matching `for` attributes to the fields' labels
 - provides the ability to validate specific arrays in the POST array as well as the entire form
-- set up by default to use Twitter Bootstrap classes for form elements
+- set up by default to use Twitter Bootstrap 3 classes for form elements but can be easily customized for other CSS frameworks
+- allows use of combination of PHP and JS to allow automatic creation of Handlebars JS form templates

 All of this can be achieved with a minimal amount of code: